|Nutritional Guidelines (per serving)|

-The sloe screw (commonly misspelled "slow" screw) is a popular orange juice and sloe gin highball that is incredibly easy to make.
-If you can mix up a screwdriver, this drink's the same thing, except there's no vodka (that is an option, though).
+The sloe screwdriver (commonly misspelled "slow" and shortened to "screw") is a popular orange juice and sloe gin highball that is incredibly easy to make.
+If you can mix up a screwdriver, this drink is just as easy except there's no vodka.
 It is definitely the most popular sloe gin cocktail and a fun retro drink.

-The cocktail comes out of the late 20th-century bar scene when drinks were sweet, fruity, and often had suggestive or sometimes inappropriate names.
-It's fun though, and quite tasty, with the sweet taste of sloe berry liqueur against tart, acidic orange juice and makes a nice brunch cocktail.
+The cocktail comes out of the late 20th-century bar scene when mixed drinks were sweet, fruity, and often had suggestive (sometimes inappropriate) names.
+It's fun though, and quite tasty, with the sweet taste of sloe berry liqueur against tart, acidic orange juice.
+It makes a nice brunch cocktail.

 Gather the ingredients.

 In a highball glass filled with ice, pour the sloe gin.